programminghistorian/jekyll/reviewer-guidelines.md

 - Does the lesson build upon an existing lesson and explain how?
 - Does the lesson tie into existing lessons and have appropriate links?

 ## How to Comment
-We manage all our peer review comments through the commenting feature on Github.
-In order to do this, you'll need to create an account at Github if you don't already have one.
-Once you're logged in and viewing the lesson on Github you'll be able to leave your review as a comment.
-You can leave multiple comments, of course, if you're commenting on different sections of the lessons or whatever.
-However you decide to partition your review into comments is entirely up to you.
+We manage all our peer review comments through the issue tracker on Github--that is, your reviewer feedback will take the form of a Github "issue".
+In order to create these, you should follow the directions on our Github Wiki at https://github.com/programminghistorian/jekyll/wiki/Reporting-Issues.
+You can create multiple issues, of course, if you're commenting on different sections of the lessons or whatever.
+However you decide to partition your review is entirely up to you and how you want to conduct your review.